zackstout/beatles-songwriting/README.md

 ## Voice Leading Tables

+## Nice Riffs

+- Twist and shout, 1:08

 ---

 ## Chapter 1: Tension, Resolution, and the Power of the V (p.
 11)

 - (p.
 12) Dramatic dominants selection: table of examples
-- Twist and Shout (each singing a note that together articulate A7, leading back to D)
+- ✅ Twist and Shout (each singing a note that together articulate A7, leading back to D), 1:27

 ### The mechanics of the V-I change